-Course Title: Microprocessor Based Design Course No: CSC324 Nature of the Course: Theory + Lab Semester: V Full Marks: 60 + 20 + 20 Pass Marks: 24 + 8 + 8 Credit Hrs: 3
+Course Title: Microprocessor Based Design Course No: CSC335 Nature of the Course: Theory + Lab Semester: V Full Marks: 60 + 20 + 20 Pass Marks: 24 + 8 + 8 Credit Hrs: 3

-Course Description: In this course, the range of issues to be considered in designing a microprocessor-based system is discussed.
-First, the criteria for selecting a microprocessor/ microcontroller are discussed, and second, the hardware and software aspects of designing systems are focused.
+Course Description: This course covers range of issues to be considered in designing a microprocessor-based system.
+First, the criteria for selecting a microprocessor/microcontroller are discussed, and second, the hardware and software aspects of designing systems are focused.